cyberket96/cyberket96/README.md

 # Hi there 👋

+Security professional with expertise in SecOps, now focused on learning and growing in Detection Engineering.

 <!--
 **cyberket96/cyberket96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.